sudsho/multitask-learning-framework/README.md

 The test suite covers:
 - `test_mtl_model.py`: forward shapes, head dict structure
-- `test_loss_weighting.py`: each strategy returns scalars, gradnorm grads flow
+- `test_loss_weighting.py`: uniform and uncertainty combine + weight readback
-- `test_trainer.py`: single train step under all three strategies
+- `test_trainer.py`: single train step under uniform and uncertainty
-- `test_api.py`: FastAPI endpoint contracts
+- `test_api.py`: FastAPI stub endpoint contracts

 ## Design notes

 The shared backbone is wrapped in an `MTLModel` that holds a `nn.ModuleDict` of heads keyed by task name.
 Forward returns a dict `{task_name: head_output}` so the trainer can compute per-task losses without bespoke routing.

 `Trainer` accepts a `LossWeighter` strategy.
 At each step it:
 1. computes raw losses `{task: scalar}`,
-2. asks the weighter for a combined scalar loss (and possibly side-effects like updating GradNorm weights),
+2. asks the weighter for a combined scalar loss,
 3. backprops once through the shared trunk.

-GradNorm needs the gradient norm of each task loss w.r.t. the *last* layer of the shared backbone.
-The implementation hooks into `model.backbone.last_layer` to grab those.

 ## References

 - Kendall, Gal, Cipolla. *Multi-Task Learning Using Uncertainty to Weigh Losses for Scene Geometry and Semantics*.
 CVPR 2018.
-- Chen, Badrinarayanan, Lee, Rabinovich. *GradNorm: Gradient Normalization for Adaptive Loss Balancing in Deep Multitask Networks*.
-ICML 2018.
 - Caruana. *Multitask Learning*.
 Machine Learning 1997.

 ## License